Einsiedeln, the high place of pilgrimage in Switzerland

 Even the banks here are entitled to their flourishes.

-And after this rather dissonant symphony, the break takes place of course in the canteen, to the sounds of a traditional orchestra.
-Of course, it is better to ignore the canteen and enter one of the restaurants, where you will eat the best Rösti (roasted patatoes)on the planet.
+And after this rather dissonant symphony, the break, of course, takes place at the canteen, to the sounds of a traditional orchestra.
+Obviously, it’s better to skip the canteen and enter one of the restaurants, where you will eat the best Rösti on the planet.

 Finding accommodation on this stage shouldn’t pose major difficulties.
 You’ll be in cities with all the necessary amenities.
 However, it’s still wise to make reservations for peace of mind.